jheckel-dev/generation-readme/createdmarkdown.md

   > - [Additional Information](#questions)

   ## Description:
-  a nodejs readme generator to start a basic readme file for a project
+  a node application to create a basic readme for a project

   ## Installation:
   npm i

   ## Usage:
-  no
+  No

   ## License:
   MIT

   ## Contribution
-  no
+  No

   ## Testing
   npm test